PyChina/weekly/content/Issue/issue-391.md

 - [将HTML转换为 Jupyter Notebook](https://pycoders.com/link/2730/web)
     + ERIK MARSJA

-“Learn how to scrape code from a webpage and save it as a Jupyter notebook.
-In this post, we’ll use Beautifulsoup4, urllib, and json, to save HTML to .ipynb.”
+"Learn how to scrape code from a webpage and save it as a Jupyter notebook.
+In this post, we'll use Beautifulsoup4, urllib, and json, to save HTML to .ipynb."

 (`是也乎:`